space-wizards/docs/src/en/proposals/deltanedas-turf-war.md

 It is intended to be a small bit of fun seen in some rounds, but not completely taking it over the round like revolution.

-Turf taggers may or may not be selected from other antagonists in the round (could be exclusive with traitor, or maybe you can have a traitor that gets to tag up turf too.
-Depends on if it would be good or not).
+Turf taggers must **not** be selected from other antagonists in the round (could be exclusive with traitor, to keep it as a nonantag side fun gamemode.

-Unlike most gamemodes, players selected can be from any department.
-Captain wants command doors, secoffs want sec doors, etc.
+Like most gamemodes, players selected can't be from command or sec departments.

 ## Gameplay